WaDoku/WaDokuAPI/API.md

 ## Optional paramaters:

 - format: May be html or plain.
+Defaults to html.
 - offset: Start returning results from offset position.
 Defaults to 0.
+- limit: How many records should be returned.
+- callback: Returns everything wrapped in the given callback for JSONP.
+- full_sub_entries: If true, sub_entries will be returned as full entries instead of just the WaDoku id.

 ## Output

-  Returns 30 results.
+  Returns 30 results as default.
 Use total to see how many results there are overall.

   Example: